-Intellectual property rights and Competition law LIP

-609: The curriculum of this course includes the study of illegal competition and its legal regulation in national legislations and international agreements, competition forms, protection of intellectual property rights, combating monopolistic practices, and types of monopolistic practices, procedures necessary to ensure freedom of competition, combating parasitic competition and imitation of products and commodities.
+Intellectual property rights and Competition law LIP 609: The curriculum of this course includes the study of illegal competition and its legal regulation in national legislations and international agreements, competition forms, protection of intellectual property rights, combating monopolistic practices, and types of monopolistic practices, procedures necessary to ensure freedom of competition, combating parasitic competition and imitation of products and commodities.

 Protection of undisclosed information and trade secrets LIP 610: The curriculum of this course includes educating the student about the nature of undisclosed information or what so called "trade secrets" through illustrating when information are considered undisclosed, and therefore trade secrets, where the student recognizes the meaning of a trade secret and when it is qualified to be protected, and whether all information are considered as trade secrets or there are conditions that must be available to be undisclosed trade secrets.
-The course shall also of the fundamentals of the law of sports transactions in terms of the concept of sport by language and terminology and the legal standards required to distinguish between them and other show and physical activities, the meaning of sports transactions, their legal, administrative and commercial significance, and their historical origins.
-The course also deals with the study of various sources of the law of sports transactions such as sports contracts concluded with include the means of protection of trade secrets in terms of the civil aspect through illegal competition claim and the claim for compensation in accordance with provisions of the national law, and provisions of the relevant international covenants and agreements, and the latest conventions decided by the judiciary in this regard, whether at the local or international level through a review of some of the practical international issues related to the protection of trade secrets and undisclosed information issues.
+The course shall also include the means of protection of trade secrets in terms of the civil aspect through illegal competition claim and the claim for compensation in accordance with provisions of the national law, and provisions of the relevant international covenants and agreements, and the latest conventions decided by the judiciary in this regard, whether at the local or international level through a review of some of the practical international issues related to the protection of trade secrets and undisclosed information issues.